 Advanced Techniques

-3. Electrical Stimulation: Low-level electrical currents are used to reduce pain and inflammation in the affected area.
+Electrical Stimulation: Low-level electrical currents that can reduce pain and swelling.

 Conclusion